On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 Projects involving the creation of novel and inventive products often require the production of unique and specialized parts.
 Innovators in these situations may lack access to production methods capable of meeting these specific needs.
 They turn to on-demand manufacturing to produce one-of-a-kind parts.
 Developing a custom manufacturing process for such specialized components would be prohibitively expensive and could potentially derail the project.

-Chapter 6: Pay for Performance or P4P
+Chapter 7: What is Pay for Performance or P4P?

 The Pay for Performance model is a popular trend in modern internet marketing.
 It is designed to attract high-quality leads, boost sales, and provide a cost-effective way to measure the success of marketing investments.
 This approach evolved from business school teachings and the desire of companies to achieve measurable returns on their investments.